Belgian lion: Duchy of Brabant

 The Brabantian lion is the heraldic symbol of the Duchy of Brabant, the lion depicten as "a gold lion on a black shield with red gules and tongue" It was first used by Henry I of Brabant (1165-1235).
 The origin of the lion is probably the older Limburgish lion, which was used by the Duchy of Limburg (1065–1797).
 Through the ages the lion was not only the symbol of Brabant but many kingdoms, counties and duchies in the Southern Netherlands.
 The symbolc meaning behind the lion in heraldry is strength, courage and royalty.
 There were ment to represent the kingdom, duchy of county and their king, duke or count.
 As they wanted to appear strong, courageous and a good king.

+Eighty Years' War

+During the Dutch Revolt in 1578, the provinces that rebelled against the rule of King Philip II adopted a common seal featuring Leo Belgicus, wearing a crown and holding a sword and a bundle of arrows.
+The crown represented sovereignty, the sword the war against Spain, and the arrows the unity and concord of the rebellious provinces.
+Initially, the lion of the (Dutch) Republic of the Seven United Provinces had the Brabant colors (gold, black, and red).
+Only when most of Brabant was recaptured by Spain in the 1580s and Holland came to dominate the Republic did the colors of the Brabant lion (black, gold, and red) become the definitive shades of the coat of arms of the United Provinces.

 United Belgian States

 The Brabant Lion not only has an important place in the history of the Duchy of Brabant, but also in the United Belgian States.
 During the Brabant Revolution (1790), which was the height of the resistance against Habsburg rule over the Southern Netherlands.
 The revolution led to the temporary establishment of the Brabant Republic.
 During this short period, the Brabant Lion was used to symbolize the renewed national identity and was incorporated into the flag and coats of arms of the United Belgian States.
 Although the Habsburgs eventually regained control of the region and the Brabant Lion remained a powerful symbol of regional pride and the struggle for autonomy of the Belgian people.